PluralKit/pluralkit.github.io/index.md

 For more information and basic set-up, please refer to [the official documentation](https://pluralkit.me/).

 ## Contributing
 The [source code for this website is available on GitHub](https://github.com/PluralKit/pluralkit.github.io).
-It is built using Jekyll and hosted on GitHub Pages.
-If you have a resource or tool available, or have a written up a guide on a PluralKit feature (that would not fit in with the official documentation), feel free to open a pull request!
+It is built using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://docs.github.com/en/pages).
+If you have a resource or tool available, or have a written up a guide about PluralKit (that would not fit in with the official documentation), feel free to open a pull request!